openmrs/openmrs-standalone/README.md

 * mvn clean
 * mvn package -Dopenmrs.version=1.9.0
-* If you are building standalone for OpenMRS 1.8.x you need to append the above command with -P1.8.x and put in the main directory the Demo-1.8.0.sql file from https://wiki.openmrs.org/x/GwRN
+* If you are building standalone for OpenMRS 1.8.x you need to append the above command with -P1.8.x and put in the main directory the Demo-1.8.0.sql file from https://wiki.openmrs.org/x/GwRN, be sure to download the appropriate demo date file for the release line
 * Update the value of the path attribute of the sqlPath tag in liquibase-demo-data.xml file to match the name of the demo data you just downloaded
 * Download the latest version of MVP CIEL dictionaly from see https://wiki.openmrs.org/x/ww4JAg for how to obtain it
 * Update the value of the path attribute of the sqlPath tag in liquibase-mvp-data.xml file to match the name of the mvp data file just downloaded